nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Expected: `Woodlands Crescent` property is shown in the list, properties with price less than $700,000 or are not HDB are not shown.

     1. Test case: `find property n/`<br>
-        Expected: Property list not updated.
+        Expected: Property list is not updated.
 Error details shown in the status message.

     1. Test case: `find property pm/abc`<br>
-        Expected: Property list not updated.
+        Expected: Property list is not updated.
 Error details shown in the status message.

     1. Other incorrect find property commands to try: `find property x/ `, where x is any of the permissible options.
         Expected: Similar to previous.